The Online Safety Act

 - providers of internet services which publish or display pornographic content (meaning pornographic content published by a provider).

-As well as UK service providers, the Bill applies to providers of regulated services based outside the UK where they fall within scope of the Bill, for example, because such services target the UK or they have a significant number of UK users.
+As well as UK service providers, the Act applies to providers of regulated services based outside the UK where they fall within scope of the Act, for example, because such services target the UK or they have a significant number of UK users.

 Companies in scope will either be categorised either as “Category 1” services or “Category 2” services where Category 1 services will include the largest platforms with the most users and will be subject to more onerous obligations.